 When to get your COVID-19 vaccine

-According to the CDC External Site, it takes five or six weeks to become fully vaccinated against COVID-19 with a two-dose, mRNA vaccine series provided by Pfizer or Moderna.
-This vaccine series is approved for everyone External Site 12 years and older, with a special pediatric dose from Pfizer available for kids ages five to 11.
+The mRNA vaccine series provided by Pfizer or Moderna are available for everyone External Site age 6 months and older.
 You can get sick with COVID-19 between vaccine doses, so it’s important to get vaccinated as soon as possible to help prevent severe illness.

 If you choose to get a single-shot vaccine, like the Johnson & Johnson vaccine, you are considered fully vaccinated two weeks later.
 However, the CDC recommends External Site the Pfizer or Moderna vaccines over Johnson & Johnson if they are available.